Cologne No. 1 / Colonia Agrippina / Köln / Koln

 Object Type: Baptismal Font1

-Church/Chapel: Cäcilienkirche [now Schnütgen Museum] [cf. museum information]
+Church / Chapel Name: Cäcilienkirche [now Schnütgen Museum] [cf. museum information]

-Church Patron Saints: [St. Cecilia]
+Church Patron Saint(s): [St. Cecilia]

-Church Location: Cäcilienkloster, Köln-Altstadt-Süd, 50676 Cologne, Germany
+Church Address: Cäcilienkloster, Köln-Altstadt-Süd, 50676 Cologne, Germany

 Directions to Site: Located in the Innenstadt OF cOLOGNE, just SW of the Cäcilienstrasse-Neuköllnerstrasse crossroads, on the W bank of the Rhein river